astropy/astropy-APEs/APE26.rst

 structure as motivated in `APE 5 <https://github.com/astropy/astropy-APEs/blob/main/APE5.rst>`_ can be seen as a benefit for interpretability of the logic, we also now see it from the perspective of an anti-pattern.
 It forces any code interacting with the frame classes to handle both cases (checking ``frame.has_data``), complicating the codebase.
+Moreover static analyzers cannot determine which case is being used; with separated frames and data static analyzers will be able to prevent this entire class of errors.
+We thus
-We thus find it worthwhile to separate coordinate data from reference frames at the possible expense of ease of understanding for some developers.
+find it worthwhile to separate coordinate data from reference frames at the possible expense of developers having to learn this new framework.

 All the points discussed thus far – separation of concerns and code duplication – concern maintainers.
 However user experience is the more important consideration.
 In this arena too, separating frames from data storage has its advantages.
-Perhaps most importantly, documentation will be more obvious: the methods and attributes are defined on ``SkyCoord`` proper, so sphinx will know how to typeset those, while type checkers can help users in finding and using them propertly.
+Perhaps most importantly, documentation will be more obvious: the methods and attributes are defined on ``SkyCoord`` (and ``Coordinate``) proper, so sphinx will know how to typeset those, while type checkers can help users in finding and using them properly.
 It will also be easier: following the Zen of Python, there should be one clear way to do something.
 The present overlap leads to confusion wherein beginner users end up creating ``BaseCoordinateFrame`` objects such as ``ICRS``, when the docs are clear that these are for more advanced users and that ``SkyCoord`` is to be preferred.
 The system will also be less fragile.
 For example, if users manipulate the internal workings of ``SkyCoord`` (which is discouraged but possible), the coordinate data can become decoupled from the caching that ``SkyCoord`` performs for speed.
+With these proposed changes users will have a more clear, introspectable, and robust system.

 Finished Product
 ----------------
+The end result of the implementation of this APE are be two separate hierarchies of classes: reference frame classes and coordinate classes which bring together a reference frame and coordinate data.
+We discuss each class type in turn.

-The end result of the implementation of this APE will be that coordinate frame classes only hold information pertaining to the reference frame they represent and never actual coordinate data in that reference frame.
+Coordinate frame classes only hold information pertaining to the reference frame they represent and never actual coordinate data in that reference frame.
 This is consistent with our mathematical framework, the reference frame mediates how coordinate data is understood (e.g. distance measures) or interacts (e.g. separation from other coordinates), but the coordinate data itself is actually independent of that information.

 Classes like ``SkyCoord`` will be composed structures bringing together the reference frame (an instance of a ``BaseFrame`` subclass) and the coordinate data (``BaseRepresentation`` objects).
+We also introduce a new class, ``Coordinate``, which is akin to ``SkyCoord`` (containing both frame and data), but without extra features like caching and flexible input parsing.
+In this way ``Coordinate`` operates very similarly to the current ``BaseCoordinateFrame`` objects when they have data, and is meant to be their direct replacement in the new framework as well as a more lightweight and performant alternative to ``SkyCoord``.

-We illustrate this with the following pseudocode.
+We illustrate the new framework with the following pseudocode.

 .. code-block:: python